clstoulouse/motu/README.md

 ##### <a name="motuConfig-httpBaseRef">httpBaseRef</a>
 Http URL used to serve files from to the path where archive __motu-web-static-files-X.Y.Z-classifier-buildId.tar.gz__ has been extracted.
+For example:

-For example: This value http://resources.myocean.eu server a folder which contains motu/css/motu/motu.css.
+* Value http://resources.myocean.eu/motu serve a folder which contains ./css/motu/motu.css.
 It so enable to server http://resources.myocean.eu/motu/css/motu/motu.css
+* Value . is used to server statics files included by default in Motu application
+* Remove this value to serve a path accessible from $motuServer/motu

 ##### cleanExtractionFileInterval